 —Library Journal, starred review

 "A gripping story with well-portrayed, complex, and sympathetic main characters and a complement of believable secondary figures in a vividly described region nearing the close of an era.
 Enger is an author worth watching."

 In spare, elegant prose, Lin Enger tells the story of a young man trying to hold his family together in a world tipped suddenly upside down.
 Undiscovered Country is at once a bold reinvention of Hamlet, and a hair-bristling story of betrayal, revenge, and the possibilities of forgiveness.

---Claire Davis, author of Winter Range and Season of the Snake
+—Claire Davis, author of Winter Range

 "Lin Enger starts Undiscovered Country with a literal bang and continues to ratchet up the tension.
 His characters are vivid and complex, and his descriptions of northern Minnesota in winter are astonishing.
 This retelling of a Shakespearean tragedy is powerful and engrossing."